What is osteoarthritis (OA) of the knee?

 What are the causes of knee osteoarthritis?

-Doctors don’t know exactly why some people develop osteoarthritis in their knees.
+We don’t know exactly why some people develop osteoarthritis in their knees.
 But there are some things that can increase your risk.

-Risk Factors for Knee osteoarthritis:
+Risk Factors for Knee Osteoarthritis:

-• Age: OA can occur at any time of life, but it is most common in older adults over 50.
+- Age: OA can occur at any time of life, but it is most common in older adults over 50.

-• Sex: women are more likely to have knee OA than men.
+- Sex: women are more likely to have knee OA than men.
 One large study suggested 19% of women suffer, compared to 13.5% of men.

-• Obesity: your weight directly affects the amount of load the joints in your lower limb have to support during weight-bearing activities.
+- Obesity: your weight directly affects the amount of load the joints in your lower limb have to support during weight-bearing activities.
 Being overweight adds stress to your knees.
 Fat cells also make proteins that can cause inflammation in and around your joints.

-• Injuries: any knee injury, even old ones, increases the likelihood of developing knee OA.
+- Injuries: any knee injury, even old ones, increases the likelihood of developing knee OA.

-• Excessive stress: too much stress on your knee from your job, doing too much high impact exercise like high-mileage running or playing high impact sports could increase the risk of OA.
+- Excessive stress: too much stress on your knee from your job, doing too much high impact exercise like high-mileage running or playing high impact sports could increase the risk of OA.

-• Genetics: you can inherit a propensity to develop OA.
+- Genetics: you can inherit a propensity to develop OA.
 People who have family members with OA are more likely to develop OA.

-• Bone deformities: if you have altered bone or joint alignment, or any bony abnormalities, you are at higher risk.
+- Bone deformities: if you have altered bone or joint alignment, or any bony abnormalities, you are at higher risk.

 What are the symptoms of knee osteoarthritis?

-• Stiffness: your knees may be stiff first thing in the morning or after sitting for a long time.
+- Stiffness: your knees may be stiff first thing in the morning or after sitting for a long time.

-• Loss of motion: over time, you may lose the ability to bend and straighten your knee all the way.
+- Loss of motion: over time, you may lose the ability to bend and straighten your knee all the way.

-• Creaking and grating (“crepitus”): you may hear crackling, clicking noises, or feel a grating sensation when you move your knee.
+- Creaking and grating (“crepitus”): you may hear crackling, clicking noises, or feel a grating sensation when you move your knee.

-• Instability: your knee may “give out” or buckle, or feel like it could.
+- Instability: your knee may “give out” or buckle, or feel like it could.

-• Locking: the knee may lock or stick.
+- Locking: the knee may lock or stick.

-• Swelling: your knee may get puffy all around or on one side.
+- Swelling: your knee may get puffy all around or on one side.
 It may also be red and warm to touch.

-Obtaining an accurate diagnosis is essential; it allows the clinician to select the most effective treatment plan for you.
-Your physiotherapist at Complete will firstly ask specific questions about the onset of your problem, past health, symptoms, and exercise regime.
+Your physiotherapist at Complete will firstly ask specific questions about the onset of your problem, symptoms, past health, and exercise regime.
 How the problem started and a description of symptoms often gives the clinician a clear hypothesis for your potential diagnosis.

 After the history taking, your physio will complete a series of clinical tests to help confirm a diagnosis.
 Depending on the severity of your symptoms, these may include:

-• Measuring the range of movement of your knee
+- Measuring the range of movement of your knee.

-• Looking for joint swelling, warmth, or redness
+- Looking for joint swelling, warmth, or redness.

-• Feeling for crepitus (a grating sensation inside the joint) with movement
+- Feeling for crepitus (a grating sensation inside the joint) with movement.

-• Assessing muscle strength, in particular the quadriceps at the front of your thigh and also the muscles around your lower leg and hips.
+- Assessing muscle strength, in particular the quadriceps at the front of your thigh and also the muscles around your lower leg and hips.

-• Assessing muscle length and flexibility of quadriceps, hamstrings and calves.
+- Assessing muscle length and flexibility of quadriceps, hamstrings and calves.

-• Watching you move your knee and how you perform activities such as walking, squatting, jumping, running.
+- Watching you move your knee and how you perform activities such as walking, squatting, jumping, running.

-• Gently, but skilfully, feeling around your knee joint to find exactly where it is most painful.
+- Gently, but skilfully, feeling around your knee joint to find exactly where it is most painful.

-• Functional tests – If your pain is present during a specific activity or task, you may be asked to perform these, so the physiotherapist can assess exactly what is aggravating your pain.
+- Functional tests – If your pain is present during a specific activity or task, you may be asked to perform these, so the physiotherapist can assess exactly what is aggravating your pain.

-X-Ray for Knee osteoarthritis
+X-Ray for Knee Osteoarthritis

 Whilst a clinical diagnosis of OA can usually be made following the assessment.
 A formal and definitive diagnosis of osteoarthritis of the knee requires an x-ray.
-An x-ray can assess the severity of degenerative change and can be requested quickly and easily by your GP.
-This is usually a very quick process as waiting times for x-rays are often short.

 A reduction of joint space between the femur and tibia, which would indicate a loss of cartilage in the knee, can be seen on x-rays (see image below).
 In extreme cases, the two bones will be touching.
 Bone spurs (osteophytes) can also be seen on an x-ray.